coledombrowski/WellsFargo-VirtualExperienceProgram/README.md

 # PepsiCo-TBD
-PepsiCo Advanced Software Engineering Virtual Experience Program Project
+Wells Fargo Software Engineering Virtual Experience Program Project

 Create a class for each entity in your data model (these should be placed in the entities directory).
 Respect the following when implementing your data model: